 • Promoting the organization of events, seminars, workshops and study group meetings at the regional and global levels in order to promote standardization capacity building and the development of telecommunications/ICT in developing countries, in close collaboration with other BDT capacity-building initiatives.

-• In close collaboration with BDT and BR, providing training courses on standardization to developing countries.
+• In close collaboration with BDT and BR, providing training courses on standardization to national experts and next generations in developing countries, including training programmes in view of new and emerging technologies related to telecommunications/ICTs.

 • Providing more internship, secondment and short-term employment, etc. opportunities for developing countries at ITU.